Dengzhi-USTC/Sketch2PQ/src/installation.md

 Step4.
 Install the opencv and link the path in the Sketch_PQ.pro.

 Step5.
-Modify the path of the cuda in the Sketch_PQ.pro
+Modify the path of the cuda in the Sketch_PQ.pro and TUTORIAL_SHARED_PATH in the path.h.